legolabs/virtualbox-force-stop-vm/README.md

 # virtualbox-toolbox

-### Toolbox to automate some boring tasks in Linux Virtualbox environment
+This container provides some tool to automate boring tasks in Linux Virtualbox environment

 ## force-stop-vm.sh